NanDitto/CSCI-2020U-Final-Project/README.md

 ### Installing

 Download/Clone the file.
-Open the Arcade_csci2020 folder and run the following commands from terminal (If using command line on windows, use "gradlew build" instead)
+Change directories to the Arcade_csci2020 folder and run the following commands from terminal (If using command line on windows, use "gradlew build" instead)
 ```
 ./gradlew build